xDivisionByZerox/faker-webpack-test/README.md

 This repository is an example of how to integrate @faker-js/faker >= 7 with webpack < 5.

-The [index.html](index.html) file at the root of the project is just there to somewhat should you that you generate a useable source file.
+The [index.html](index.html) file at the root of the project is just there to somewhat show you that you generate a useable source file.

 # Reproduction